TheLinuxITGuy/Turtle-Dragonflight/README.md

 - Stealth/Stance bars work, they are just invisible.
 - The zzz doesn't go away until zone change when under a tent.
 ## 🌟 Grateful to All Contributors
 A heartfelt thank you to everyone who has contributed to the development of tDF.
 Your dedication is truly appreciated, and you’re making this addon better for everyone!
+Based on [ShaguTweaks](https://shagu.org/ShaguTweaks/)

 [![Contributors](https://contrib.rocks/image?repo=TheLinuxITGuy/Turtle-Dragonflight)](https://github.com/TheLinuxITGuy/Turtle-Dragonflight/graphs/contributors)